Scraping Facebook at scale is tough due to strong anti-bot protections. We tested the top proxy providers like Bright Data, Zyte, and Decodo.

 For extensive scraping, datacenter proxies might eventually fail to return responses.
 When this occurs, switching to residential, mobile, or ISP proxies is recommended.

-ISP Proxies: According to our benchmarks, ISP proxies are the fastest solution, with an average response time of 417 ms.
+ISP Proxies: According to our benchmarks, static residential IPs are the fastest solution, with an average response time of 417 ms.

 Residential proxies have an average response time of approximately 1 second.